 Tester – Person4 //CAN BE CHANGED TO GAME DESIGNER/CONSULTANT OR QA?

-The tester will be responsible for using the flashcard system as a user would and reporting on any errors and problems that they have faced during this period to either the programmers or recommend changes to the applications design to make it more user friendly.
+The tester will be responsible for using the flashcard system as a user would and reporting on any errors and problems that they have faced during this period to either the programmers or recommend changes to the application's design to make it more user-friendly.

 Marketing/Documentation - Person5